On the 22nd February 2017, Professor RNDr. Jiři Konta DrSc. died at the age of 95. He was an Honorary Member of the Mineralogical Society of Poland.

 Mineralogical Society of Poland.
 The group was founded on March 22,

-lectures devoted to clay minerals, 23 one or two-day symposia, and 4 three to
+numerous lectures devoted to clay minerals, 23 one or two-day symposia, and 4

 In 1998 the group formally joined AIPEA.
 At the beginning of 2018 the Polish Clay Group amounted to 44 formal members.
 At present, the group meets once a year for a one-day session in November.
 A fund supporting the participation of young scientists in EUROCLAY conferences was established in 2000.
 The first awards were granted in 2003 at the EUROCLAY meeting in Modena, the second – in 2007 at the EUROCLAY meeting in Aveiro, the third – in 2011 at the EUROCLAY meeting in Antalaya, Turkey.
 The next EUROCLAY will be held in 2019 in Paris, France.